Javex/fluxscoreboard/docs/develop/times.rst

 already know the teams timezone.
 Where you get the timestamp depends on what you are working on.
 For example, all timestamps in the database are managed in such a way that they already have the UTC timezone attached.
-Thus, for example, to display an announcements time, you would go like this:
+Thus, for example, to display an announcements' time, you would go like this:

 .. code-block:: python